President-elect Donald Trump is known as the Tariff Man – but what will his policies mean for international trade and UK business?

 His campaign led almost as much on trade policy as it did on issues of domestic policy – crucially, he pledged to increase tariffs on goods imported from around the world by as much as 20%, rising to 60% on goods from China, as part of his stance to “protect” US industry.

-It is widely agreed that this could trigger a trade war with China and the EU, with the UK also bound to be dragged in due to its “special relationship” with America.
+It is widely agreed that this could trigger a trade war with China and the EU, with the UK also bound to be dragged in despite its “special relationship” with America.
 But how likely is that to happen, and what will it all mean for global trade and the UK food industry?

-Trump tariffs and impact on US-UK
+Trump tariffs and impact on US-UK trade

 Shanker Singham, one of the world’s leading international trade experts and a former advisor to both the UK Secretary of State for International Trade and to the United States Trade Representative, warns Trump “means what he says” when he suggests the imposition of tariffs on all countries that do not have free trade agreements with the US, but that “his major concern is rightly the impact of the web of China market distortions on US firms”.